BA, MA, PhD

 Between 1997 and 2006 I spent a decade in New Zealand based at Massey University (Auckland) teaching policy studies.
 I returned to York in January 2007.

-I am a member of the REF assessment sub-panel (Social Policy and Social Work, School for Business and Society) for the upcoming REF 2021.
+I was a member of the REF assessment sub-panel (Unit 20 Social Policy and Social Work) for the REF 2021.

 Hudson, J. and Lunt (2022) The contested jurisdiction of Social Policy in UK universities since 1972, Journal of Social Policy, 10.1017/S0047279422000320